Denperidge/facebook-event-aggregator/README.md

 echo "Command example: python3 $(pwd)/app/main.py"
 echo ""
-echo "Optionally, add the following line to crontab to automatically run every 24 hours (can be modified ofcourse): " echo "0 5 * * * python3 \"$(pwd)/app/main.py\" headless"
+echo "Optionally, add the following line to crontab to automatically run every 24 hours (can be modified ofcourse): " echo "0 5 * * * python3 \"$(pwd)/app/main.py\" headless update"
 ```
 See also [crontab guru](https://crontab.guru/)!

-## Configuring
+## Configuring/usage
-- If run locally, set the pages you want to scrape in .env.
+- Set the pages you want to scrape in .env.
 An example file is provided in [.env.example]!
-- If run on GitHub Actions, set a secret called "pages" in the repositories secrets, with for the rest the same value as you'd do in the local .env
+- Run using `python3 app/main.py`.
+Do this at least once before automating to set up Git repo URL.
+- Use the `headless` arg to run Selenium in the background and/or `update` to push data to the specified Git repo after finishing

 ## Contributing